 Firstly, you should look up the selection of videos on my YouTube channel.
 It is quicker sometimes to produce a 10 minute clip, instead spend so much time writing.
 The title clearly describes the content - efficiency people - just like IKEA - click the VIDEO tab.

-A] Properly planned SEKTION kitchen reno takes at least 6 months!
+A] Properly planned SEKTION kitchen reno takes at least 6 months BECAUSE it includes taking advantage of the IKEA kitchen SALE event.

 B] Assemble your all your finishes samples - like IKEA door, tiles, paint chips, handles/knobs - on a large display board and keep it in a visually open spot in your kitchen - you want to see that arrangement everyday - at breakfast, dinner, lunch, on weekends, when you are socializing and entertaining - ALL THE TIME.
 That is what your new kitchen will look like.
 You want to make sure that you like your decisions and will be OK to live with it for the next, say, 10 years.
 You can always repaint after that - fresh start right there - or get new doors from IKEA [that's another great advantage of the SEKTION system - change doors on a whim!]